arapulido/katacoda-scenarios/autoscaling-k8s/step6_1.md

 Deploy the HPA object by applying the `hpa-query.yaml` manifest: `kubectl apply -f hpa-query.yaml`{{execute}}

-Start watching the DatadogMetric object, until it gets a value from Datadog and a status of VALID=True: `kubectl get datadogmetric -w`{{execute}}.
-Wait some minutes until you see VALID=True.
+Start watching the DatadogMetric object, until it gets a value from Datadog and a status of `VALID=True`: `kubectl get datadogmetric -w`{{execute}}.
+Wait some minutes until you see `VALID=True`.
 Once you are done watching the object, type `Ctrl+C` to go back to the terminal.

 ```
 NAME            ACTIVE   VALID   VALUE   REFERENCES   UPDATE TIME